-17. From the Solve menu, click Run Analysis & Design to surface the ANALYSIS dialog box...
+17. From the Solve menu, click Execute to surface the ANALYSIS dialog box...

-- Keep Include second order effects in analysis? checked. - Click on the SOLVE button.

-The spWall Solver window is displayed and the solver messages are listed.
-After the solution is done focus will immediately be passed to the VIEW RESULTS folder.
+- Keep Include second order effects checked. - Uncheck: CHECK CONCRETE SHEAR STRENGTH OF WALL CROSS-SECTIONS (SOLID WALLS ONLY) - Disable: MAXIMUM PERMISSIBLE OUT-OF-PLANE DEFLECTION - Click on the RUN button and then click on the SOLVE button. - The spWall SOLVER window is displayed and the solver messages are listed.
+After the solution is done, the design will be performed and then the focus will immediately be passed to the VIEW RESULTS folder.